Azerbaijani Shah Plov (Rice in a Lavash Crust)

 Step 2:

-Rinse the rice thoroughly in water until it becomes completely transparent.
-Pour a large amount of salted water, add a few saffron stamens and 1/3 spices for pilaf, cook until half-cooked (5-8 minutes, depending on the variety).
-Then drain the water, rinse the rice quickly under running water, let it drain well.
+Rinse the rice thoroughly until the water runs clear.
+Cover with plenty of salted water, add a few saffron threads and a third of the spice blend, and cook until just barely tender — about 5 to 8 minutes, depending on the variety.
+Drain, rinse quickly under running water, and let it drain well.

 Step 3: